x-square/data_analytics/24-02-maths-statistics-python.md

 **Discrete probability distribution** provides a way to calculate and understand the probabilities of various outcomes for a discrete random variable, using the **probability mass function** (PMF) to describe individual probabilities and the **cumulative distribution function** (CDF) to describe cumulative probabilities.

-Probability mass function (PMF) provides the probability of each discrete outcome.
-It describes how probabilities are distributed across the possible values of the random variable.
-On the other hand, the cumulative distribution function (CDF) gives the cumulative probability up to and including a certain value.
-It aggregates the probabilities of all values less than or equal to a given value, giving a complete picture of the distribution's cumulative behavior.

 ### Binomial distribution

 ![Binomial distribution (n = 6)](https://github.com/x-square/visual-resources/blob/main/binomial-distribution.png?raw=true 'Binomial distribution (n = 6)')